-Created in 1984, .ORG is one of ‘s original Top Level Domains (TLDs), along with .COM, .NET, .GOV, .EDU and .MIL.
-Although it is “open” and “unrestricted”, .ORG has assumed the reputation as the domain of choice for organisations dedicated to serving the public interest.
+Created in 1984, .org is one of the internet’s original Top Level Domains (TLDs), along with .com, .net, .gov, .edu and .mil.
+Although it is “open” and “unrestricted”, .org has assumed the reputation as the domain of choice for organisations dedicated to serving the public interest.
 Today, it remains the domain of trust.

-In May 2012, Public Interest Registry formally submitted its applications to the Internet Corporation for Assigned Names and Numbers (ICANN) for the .NGO and .ONG domain extensions as part of the organisation’s global Internet expansion initiative.
-Along with .NGO/.ONG, Public Interest Registry also applied for the creation and management of four internationalized domain names (IDNs) recognized as “organisation,” “org” or “institution” in non-Latin-based scripts.
-The four applications include: one in Devenagari (Hindi script), .संगठन; one in Cyrillic, .орг; and two in simplified Chinese, .机构 and .组织机构.
+In May 2012, Public Interest Registry formally submitted its applications to the Internet Corporation for Assigned Names and Numbers (ICANN) for the .ngo and .ong domain extensions as part of the organisation’s global Internet expansion initiative.
+Along with .ngo & .ong, Public Interest Registry also applied for the creation and management of four internationalized domain names (IDNs) recognized as “organisation,” “org” or “institution” in non-Latin-based scripts.
+The four applications include: one in Devenagari (Hindi script), .संगठन; one in Russian Cyrillic, .орг; and two in simplified Chinese, .机构 and .组织机构.